mekkablue/Glyphs-Scripts/README.md

 *These scripts are for situations you will encounter in a Color Font workflow.
 The Merge script is mainly for creating a fallback glyph for CPAL/COLR fonts.
 This way the fallback has the full bbox, and no clipping will occur in Chrome.*

 * **Add All Color Layers to Selected Glyphs:** Adds a duplicate of the fallback layer for each color defined in the Color Palettes parameter, for each selected glyph.
+* **Add sbix Images to Font:** Will get all PNG, GIF, JPG files in a folder and create iColor layers with them in the current font and master.
+File name convention: ‘glyphname pixelsize.suffix’, e.g., ‘Adieresis 128.png’.
 * **Convert Layerfont to CPAL+COLR Font:** Turns a layered color font into a single-master font with a CPAL and COLR layers in each glyph.
 It will take the first master as default.
 * **Delete Non-Color Layers in Selected Glyphs:** Deletes all sublayers in all glyphs that are not of type "Color X" (CPAL/COLR layers).
 * **Merge All Other Masters in Current Master:** In selected glyphs, copies all paths from other masters onto the current master layer.